jobjo/jobjo.github.io/_posts/2018-01-28-implicit-functors.md

 An interesting application of these conceepts are in the context of generic programming, a topic which I hope to come back to.

-Here is the [complete code](https://gist.github.com/jobjo/41cf3d9d9d5674db32f40afdbf29df18) from the examples above.
+Here is the [complete code](https://gist.github.com/jobjo/41cf3d9d9d5674db32f40afdbf29df18) from the examples above